 It may sound obvious but using a box that is the right size for your gift is an important aspect of shipping gifts.
 Get the box too big, and you run the risk of the item rattling around in transportation and becoming damaged.
 Get the box too small, and the gift could become quashed and damaged.

-Think Carefully About the Packing Materials and Opt for Eco-Friendly Materials
+Think Carefully About Packing Materials

 When you a ship a gift, for example, thanking a loyal customer for their continued business, think carefully about what material you will pack the gift in.
 For larger, more delicate gifts, you may want to use a robust, corrugated cardboard box.
 For smaller, flatter gifts, a rigid cardboard express envelope is likely be the most suitable option to keep the gift protected.